dart-lang/sdk/pkg/testing/README.md

 We want to test tool chains, for example, a Dart compiler.
 Depending on the tool chain, it may comprise several individual steps.
 For example, to test dart2js, you have these steps:

-  1. Run dart2js on a Dart source file to produce a Javascript output file.
+  1. Run dart2js on a Dart source file to produce a JavaScript output file.

-  2. Run the Javascript file from step 1 on a Javascript interpreter and report if the program threw an exception.
+  2. Run the JavaScript file from step 1 on a JavaScript interpreter and report if the program threw an exception.

 On the other hand, to test a Dart VM, there's only one step: